thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 Now this is where it gets tricky!
 The URL required is relative to the application root which is usually the location of the `index.html` web page that hosts the application.
 So the above component must be stored in the application root.

-Wow, this does not scale well.
+Wow, this does not scale well!

-*  What if we have many components all at the root level ? ( OMG! )
+*  What if we have many components all at the root level ?
 *  What if my components are organized in distinct packages ?
-*  What if we want to organize our components by feature (Angular Style Guide - Best Practice)?
+*  What if we want to organize our components by feature or context ?
+  > This is actually an Angular Style Guide - Best Practice

 To explore the issue, let's consider the scenario where our details component (and files) are in the `src/app/header` package.
 The urls used above would cause the loader to fail and the developer would see the following 404 error in the developers console:

 ![component_url_404](https://cloud.githubusercontent.com/assets/210413/15878482/eca5cba2-2ce0-11e6-8fb4-78868bec2644.png)

-Are you tempted to try and debug or introspect the exception stack and determine why the file was not found: good luck with that!

-So if path to the component HTML or CSS file is not valid, the **EASY** workaround is to add absolute paths to the URLs... but don't do it:
+Are you tempted to try and debug or introspect the exception stack and determine why the file was not found?
+If path to the component HTML or CSS file is not valid, the **EASY** workaround is to add absolute paths to the URLs.
+Let's briefly explore that idea:

 **header.component.ts**